Clostridial diseases are caused by anaerobic bacteria that are widespread in the environment, particularly in soil, and are often fatal.

 - Botulism - Animals with botulism have paralysed tongues leading to refusal to eat and drink and drooling of saliva.
 They are dehydrated and weak.
 Flaccid paralysis may be present (back then front legs) or aggression.

 Prevention of clostridial diseases relies largely on vaccination.
 The whole flock or herd should be vaccinated following the directions on the vaccine label.

 To help prevent botulism, cattle in northern Australia should receive supplementary protein and phosphorus.

 - New South Wales Department of Industry & Investment publications: Clostridial diseases in cattle and Goat health - tetanus

 - Department of Primary Industries Victoria publication: Clostridial diseases of livestock

 - New South Wales Department of Industry & Investment publication: Botulism in cattle

 - Northern Territory Department of Regional Development, Primary Industries, Fisheries and Resources publication: Botulism Poisoning in Cattle in the Northern Territory

-- Queensland Department of Agriculture and Fisheries website - botulism
+- Queensland Department of Business website - botulism